AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/Editor.md

 [`EllipseNode`](EllipseNode.md)

-an ellipse node with default x/y radii, and *no* initial stroke or fill.
+an ellipse node with default x/y radii, a black fill, and no initial stroke.
 Transform values default to 0.

 ___